NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 `XOSI` (Choose A)
 `PNLF`
 `ALS0`
 Now, go into the `Results` folder and take every `.aml` file and put it into your `OC/ACPI` folder.
-Now, from the `SSDTTime` folder use the `PatchMerge.bat` file to merge your `config.plist` with the patch that SSDTTime created for you.
+Now, from the `SSDTTime` folder use the `PatchMerge.bat` file to merge your `config.plist` with the patch that SSDTTime created for you then, go to ProperTree again and perform an `OC Snapshot`.

 ## Troubleshooting